-Better2Know only uses blood tests (not saliva which are less reliable) to test for HIV.
-Instant (up to 20 minutes) tests for HIV are also available in some or our clinics.
+Better2Know only uses blood tests (not saliva which is less reliable) to test for HIV.
+Instant (up to 20 minutes) tests for HIV are also available in some of our clinics.
 HIV tests at 10 and 28 days post potential exposure are available at all our Nationwide clinics.

 Lines are open 24/7.
 Click to call.